xsticcydev/OfficialStyleScriptGuide/README.md

 bg:(255,200,200);
 end _btn:hover
 ```
-Do you understand this code?
+Do you understand this code? \
-If don't, please read the guide again.
+If don't, please read the guide again. \
 If you do understand the code you can try yourself at the Advanced Level StyleScript

 ## Advanced Level
 (Warning: at advanced level styling we will use 'shortcuts'!
 You should read them before learning Advanced Level) \
 **Statements**
 Yes, you heard it right!
-We can have statements in our styles!
+We can have statements in our styles! \
 See an example:
 ```
 _btn:0 $OFFSET_SIZE_X > 200
 bg:(255,0,0);
 end _btn:0
 ```
-What this code does?
+What this code does? \
-It changes all of the TextButtons background color to the RGB color 255,0,0 IF the button's offset(pixel) size on the X axis is bigger than 200
+It changes all of the TextButtons background color to the RGB color 255,0,0 IF the button's offset(pixel) size on the X axis is bigger than 200 \

-Okay, what happens here?
+Okay, what happens here? \
-We will only focus on the first line.
+We will only focus on the first line. \
-First, always write our statement after a $ symbol!
+First, always write our statement after a $ symbol! \

 **How to build up a statement?**
 ```
 OFFSET_SIZE_X > 200
 ```
-First we have our *statement property*.
+First we have our *statement property*. (see all *statement properties* at the bottom of the Guide) \
-After we have the *statement type*.
+After we have the *statement type*. (see all *statement types* at the bottom of the Guide) \
-And last we have the *statement value*(anything).
+And last we have the *statement value*(anything). \
 So we check of the offset(pixel) size on the X axis is bigger than 200 then we approve the styles on the object. \
 **Statement properties**
 * NAME (the object's name)